A Game for the Ages

 From amid the raucous carnage, settling like fine mist across the heavenly scene: And it’s Tranmere Rovers.
 Tranmere Rovers FC!
 We’re by far the greatest team, the world has ever seen.

 This is our turf, our home, our shrine.
-Concrete and steel, sure.
-But more than that.
+Concrete and steel, sure, but more than that.
 Just look around.
 Get in early and drink it all in.
 If you listen close enough, you’ll hear it.
 The mystique.
 The aura.
 The ghosts of memories past.
-Of Iain Hume against Swansea, Gary Williams against Exeter, Kenny Beamish against Stoke.
+Of Hume against Swansea, Williams against Exeter and Beamish against Stoke.
 Of Oh my word, Barlow!
 They’ve got a fourth, and Oh what a goal, Nick Henry!

 Of you.
 Of me.
 Of those who believe and those who follow.